caloni/journal/_posts/archive/2007-06-18-a-inteligencia-do-if-parte-1.md

 ---
-title: A inteligência do if - parte 1
+title: "A inteligência do if - parte 1"
 tags: [ "programação", "filosofia", "fundamentos" ]
 ---